jpverkamp/blog/content/reviews/books/Larry Correia/Grimnoir Chronicles/3 - Warbound.md

 ---
 > We become Grimnoir in order to become heroes, to sacrifice our lives in the pursuit of a higher cause, to defend the defenseless . . .
 I’ve found that means attending a lot of funerals.

-{{< goodreads book="Hard Magic" >}} was a magical detective / spy story.
+[[Hard Magic]]() was a magical detective / spy story.
 It was a lot of fun, but there were only a few hints of the bigger story behind the story.

 <!--more-->

-In {{< goodreads book="Spellbound" >}}, things took a turn for the powerful as we learned more about what the Power was and just how crazy a Spellbound could be.
+In [[Spellbound]](), things took a turn for the powerful as we learned more about what the Power was and just how crazy a Spellbound could be.

-{{< goodreads book="Warbound" >}} ramps it up another level, with the rise of a false Chairman, and the Enemy's Pathfinder bringing war to Actives all over the Earth.
+[[Warbound]]() ramps it up another level, with the rise of a false Chairman, and the Enemy's Pathfinder bringing war to Actives all over the Earth.
 It's a well deserved and well written conclusion to the story.

 The worldbuilding is just as interesting as it ever was, especially now that we see a lot more about how the Power and its magic actually work-- particularly as we see how the rules we thought we knew can be bent and broken.